Jahia/widen-asset-picker/doc/en/picker.md

 window.widenPicker("${targetId}",context_${targetId});
 ```

-> You can add more variables in the context.
+> You can add more properties in the context.
 If you want to create new features or enhance current features
 in the React application.
 For example, you could expose the timeout variable, or the default result per page, etc.